saucelabs/sauce-docs/docs/screener/component-testing/storybook-static.md

 ## What You'll Need

-- If you haven't already, follow the steps under the [Quickstart](/visual/component-testing/setup/) to integrate Sauce Labs Visual Component Testing (Screener) with Storybook and [set your Sauce credentials as environment variables](/visual/component-testing/setup/#set-environment-variables).
+- If you haven't already, follow the steps under the [Quickstart](/visual/component-testing/setup/) to integrate Screener Component Testing with Storybook and [set your Sauce credentials as environment variables](/visual/component-testing/setup/#set-environment-variables).
 - An existing [Storybook project](https://storybook.js.org/basics/quick-start-guide/) with some [component stories](https://storybook.js.org/basics/writing-stories/).

 ## Run a Static Storybook Build